 Chrony is a versatile time synchronization implementation of NTP.
 It is designed to perform well in a wide range of conditions and can be run on virtual machines.
-Specific instructions are included here on how to configure and start the chrony system.
+Specific instructions are included here on how to configure and start the chrony system on virtual machines.
+The host system is assumed to be already configured with time synchronization.
 See chronyd(1), chrony.conf(5) and on-line documentation for more information.

 chronyd is supported by RedHawk releases 8.0 and later only.
-For earlier releases use chrony/ntp synchronized to a local, remote or public time server.
+For earlier releases use ntp synchronized to a local, remote or public time server.